So, over the years, car thermostats, have not changed much.

-Above all, The thermostat in your vehicle is very important and has to function flawlessly.
-So, The thermostat must get the engine to, heat up to its optimum temperature, as quickly as possible.
-Also, Once it reaches that optimum temperature, It must be kept there.
-So, that the engine runs at its peak performance.
+The thermostat must get the engine, to heat up to its optimum temperature, as quickly as possible.
+Also, once its at that optimum temperature, it must remain there.
+So, that the engine runs, at its peak performance.
 Consequently, the sooner that happens, the more efficient your engine will run.
 Without, you engine overheating.

 Basically Thermostats Have Two Jobs